Dun-Njuguna/Quotes/README.md

 ----------------------------------------------------------------------

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.

 ## Project Objectives
 The objective of this project is to create an application, that lets users view,add,delete, like or dislike a quote.